You are currently viewing Land prices surge amid urban growth

 Land prices surge amid urban growth

-ASIA: According to Bangkokpost recently stated Infrastructure, including a new expressway, urbanization driven by mass transit expansion, and market competition pushed land prices up by as much as 75% in recent years.
+ASIA: According to Bangkokpost recently stated Infrastructure, including a new expressway, urbanization driven by mass transit expansion, and market competition pushed Bangkok land prices up by as much as 75% in recent years.

 “The new expressway caused land prices to almost double,” he said.
 “In some locations such as Hathairat Road, the price more than tripled from 2-3 million baht per rai to 10 million baht after the completion of the expressway on Chatu Chot Road.”